(2419 House floor votes analyzed β so far...)

 Author: Joseph Orgeron

-π Details π View Bill on Legislature WebsiteLast Action: Read second time by title and referred to the Committee on Natural Resources.
+π Details π View Bill on Legislature WebsiteLast Action: Read by title and referred to the Legislative Bureau.

 Author: Joseph Orgeron